PlanktoScope/device-pkgs/reference.md

 ##### `listeners` field

-`listeners` is an array of host port listener objects listing the network port/protocol pairs which are already bound to host processes listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.
+This field of the `provides` subsection is an array of host port listener objects listing the network port/protocol pairs which are already bound to host processes listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.
 - This field is optional.
 - Each host port listener object describes a host port listener resource which may or may not be in conflict with other host port listener resources; this is because multiple processes are not allowed to simultaneously bind to the same port/protocol pair on all IP addresses.
 - If a set of Pallet package deployments contains two or more host port listener resources for the same port/protocol pair, the package deployments declaring those respective host port listeners will be reported as conflicting with each other.
 Therefore, the overall set of Pallet package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of host port listener resources will not be not satisfied.
 - Currently, this specification does not handle situations where a port/protocol pair is only bound on a specific IP address; instead for simplicity, processes are assumed to be listening for that port/protocol pair on *all* IP addresses on the host.
 - Example:
   ```yaml
   listeners:
     - description: ZeroTier traffic to the rest of the world